-As I mentioned in my last post, I’m in the midst of an aggressive debt payoff marathon.
+As I mentioned recently, I’m in the midst of an aggressive debt payoff marathon.
 I’ve paid off a significant amount so far (nearly $10,000) but unfortunately, I have many times that amount to go.

 The vast majority of our debt is my husband’s medical school loans, which are in the high $300,000 range.
 However, we also have student loan debt from two master’s degrees and some undergraduate loan debt.
 All together, our debt totals above half a million dollars.